scottstraughan/strong.scot-feed/content/rants/2024-12-16-uxl-foundation-annual-report.md

 [View the UXL Foundation 2024 Report](https://oneapi.io/wp-content/uploads/2024/12/UXL-Foundation-Annual-Report-2024.pdf)

-As part of my work at **Codeplay Software**, I had the awesome opportunity to take the reins on the design of the **2024 UXL Foundation Annual Report** — and I’m really proud of how it turned out!
+As part of my work at Codeplay Software, I had the awesome opportunity to take the reins on the design of the 2024 UXL Foundation Annual Report — and I’m really proud of how it turned out!

 I was responsible for the full creative direction, including: